Multiple Myeloma - Triggers, Symptoms & Treatments | SingHealth

 While myeloma is not a curable condition, there are many treatment options which are effective in controlling the disease for years.

-The goal of treatment is to bring myeloma in to a good remission and to keep it there for as long as possible while preventing and minimizing its complications and ultimately improve the quality of life.
+The goal of treatment is to bring myeloma in to a good remission and to keep it there for as long as possible while preventing and minimising its complications and ultimately improve the quality of life.

 Treatment of myeloma can be divided into different phases: